ACM-CMU/awap-site/README.md

 # AWAP Site

-This is the codebase for HackCMU's AWAP site.
+This is the codebase for ACM@CMU's AWAP site.

 ## Getting started